exasol/dynamodb-virtual-schema/doc/user-guide/user_guide.md

 This reason for this behavior is that Exasol database pushes down the `WHERE`-clause, while the DynamoDB virtual schema will not find any values matching the VARCHAR expression `'1'`.

+To fix this use `toDecimalMapping` for integer values in DynamoDB.